Skip to content

 The Northern Red-Bellied Snake is another fascinating addition to the types of snakes in Michigan.

-These small and secretive snakes are known for their reddish-brown or grayish-brown coloration, with a distinctive red or orange belly.
+These small and secretive snakes are known for their reddish-brown or grayish-brown coloration and distinctive red or orange belly.

 Found in various habitats, including woodlands and wetlands, these non-venomous snakes primarily feed on small invertebrates.